EventStore/EventStore/docs/server/diagnostics/integrations.md

 A number of APM providers natively support ingesting metrics using the OTLP protocol, so you might be able to directly use the OpenTelemetry Exporter to send metrics to your APM provider.
 Alternatively, you can export metrics to the OpenTelemetry Collector, which can then be configured to send metrics to a variety of backends.
 You can find out more about the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).

 ### Configuration

+You require a [license key](../configuration/license-keys.md) to use this plugin.

 Refer to the general [plugins configuration](../configuration/plugins.md) guide to see how to configure plugins with JSON files and environment variables.